uaarg/guide/src/workflows.md

 Periodically, `dev` will be heavily tested.
 This will happen when one or more new features have been merged into `dev`.
 If any issues are found, fixes are merged.
-Finally, when `dev` is beleived to be stable enough, it is merged into `main`.
+Finally, when `dev` is believed to be stable enough, it is merged into `main`.

 This process is in place to ensure that `main` always contains a stable copy of